aljedaxi/zettel/pages/how_to_take_smart_notes.md

  -> the "good reader" is in "dialog" (their reading is dialectical), while the "poor reader" is listening.
  -> to "see only that which is lit" is to subconsciously accept the author's system / TODO as a given

  an idea is a picture of an aesthetic.
+    -> ie --- an idea??
 	-> a note is a picture of an idea?
 	-> a note is an idea?